12 Entry-Level Tech Jobs To Kick-Start Your New Career

 Responsibilities:

-A Junior Data Analyst is less about inputting data and more focused on understanding what that data means, to support business decision-making.
+A Junior Data Analyst is less about inputting data, and is instead more focused on understanding what that data means, so that it can be used to support business decision-making.

 Key responsibilities may include: